Skip to main content

 Loader Quick-Reference Table

-LangChain has 160+ loaders.
+LangChain has over 160 loaders.
 Here are the ones I reach for most, grouped by source type:

 Source TypeLoaderPackageKey Feature